-In short, there is no answer to that question.
-Asking me what you should buy at a wine store is like asking me to order your meal off a restaurant menu.
+The truth is, asking me what you should buy at a wine store is like asking me to order your meal off a restaurant menu.
 Maybe I’ll order you salmon, but you actually don’t like salmon.
 Or maybe you would rather spend a little more and get the lobster.

 Do you thirst for a glass of big, bold, fruity red?
 Or do you like subtle reds that are complex but pair well with food?
-Do you prefer white wine or rose?
+Do you prefer white wine or rosé?
 Do you like a buttery chardonnay?
 How do you feel about floral viognier?

 Only you can answer these questions.
 If you aren’t sure what your preferences are, the best approach is to begin tasting.
 Wine tasting events are common and give you carte blanche to try a variety of wine types that you might not otherwise encounter, either free of charge or at a nominal fee.
 Consider it a part of your continuing education.